In Syria, hunger spreads as war intensifies

 "About 30 percent of families in rebel areas are in dire need of food aid in Aleppo.
 Another 10 percent hit rock bottom already.
 They have nothing left to sell for food," he said.

 Syrians say prices in some places have soared 300 to 500 percent.
-In Aleppo, activists said bread made with subsidised flour now sells for 75 lira ($1), up from 15 lira a few weeks ago.
-Unsubsidised bread, at 120 lira last week, is now over 200.
+In Aleppo, activists said bread made with subsidized flour now sells for 75 lira ($1), up from 15 lira a few weeks ago.
+Unsubsidized bread, at 120 lira last week, is now over 200.

 That is a hefty, if not impossible, sum for many.

-"I've seen people selling jewellery, carpets, television sets or whatever they can to help themselves," said Abu Ahmed, a frequent visitor to Aleppo, speaking by telephone.
+"I've seen people selling jewelry, carpets, television sets or whatever they can to help themselves," said Abu Ahmed, a frequent visitor to Aleppo, speaking by telephone.

 Even in calmer areas still held by the government, signs of strain are growing.
 Bread lines in Damascus last for hours and many leave empty-handed.
 Beggars are a common sight.